Dottie-Doutre/Group-B/README.md

 Existing Providers, Cost/Benefit for fitness centres, Cost/Benefit for Gym members
 ```
 ## Summary of findings
-> Increase in smartphone users and cryptocurrency adoption, with a positive linear relationship via correlation analysis.
+> Increase in smartphone users and cryptocurrency adoption, with a strong negative linear relationship via correlation analysis.

 > There is a steady increase of gym establishments in Australia, with most of the age group demographic within the 25 up to 44 years dominating the use of gyms.
 Addressing a large portion of the Australian population as a serviceable market.